Hull House: Mission

 Addams followed the example of Toynbee Hall, which was founded in 1884 in the East End of London as a center for social reform.
 She described Toynbee Hall as "a community of university men" who, while living there, held their recreational clubs and social gatherings at the settlement house among the poor people and in the same style they would in their own circle.
 Addams and Starr established Hull House as a settlement house on September 18, 1889.

 In the 19th century a women's movement began to promote education and autonomy, and to break into traditionally male-dominated occupations for women.
 Organizations led by women, bonded by sisterhood, were formed for social reform, including settlement houses such as Hull House, situated in working class and poor neighborhoods.
 To develop "new roles for women, the first generation of New Women wove the traditional ways of their mothers into the heart of their brave new world.
 The social activists, often single, were led by educated New Women.

 Hull House became, at its inception in 1889, "a community of university women" whose main purpose was to provide social and educational opportunities for working class people (many of them recent European immigrants) in the surrounding neighborhood.
 The "residents" (volunteers at Hull were given this title) held classes in literature, history, art, domestic activities (such as sewing), and many other subjects.
-Hull House also held concerts that were free to everyone, offered free lectures on current issues, and operated clubs for both children and adults.
+Prominent scholars and social reformers such as John Dewey, George Herbert Mead, Max Weber, and W.E.B.
+Du Bois lectured at Hull House.
+In addition, Hull House held concerts that were free to everyone, offered free lectures on current issues, and operated clubs for both children and adults.

 In 1892, Addams published her thoughts on what has been described as "the three R's" of the settlement house movement: residence, research, and reform.
 These involved "close cooperation with the neighborhood people, scientific study of the causes of poverty and dependence, communication of these facts to the public, and persistent pressure for [legislative and social] reform..."
 Hull House conducted careful studies of the Near West Side, Chicago community, which became known as "The Hull House Neighborhood".
 These studies enabled the Hull House residents to confront the establishment, eventually partnering with them in the design and implementation of programs intended to enhance and improve the opportunities for success by the largely immigrant population.